oleksii-shepel/angular-inline-worker/projects/nygma/web-workers/README.md

 }
 ```
 <p align="justify">
 Another example of library use is an async function call.
-Code below shows the possible definition of timer routine.
-As you may noticed, this is not the case of progress notification, instead we use next method to inform the main thread about current status of a timer.
+The code below shows the possible definition of a timer routine.
+As you may have noticed, this is not the case of progress notification, instead we use <i>next</i> method to inform the main thread about the current status of a timer.
 Task cancellation is an option.
-Async function support will be probably added in further versions, currently it deeply depends on results of transpilation by typescript compiler.
+Although async function support is available, it is important to tune the build process of the application to ensure that async functions outlive the transpilation.
 </p>

 ```typescript